OpenEvalProject/evals/manuscripts/elife-28086/v1/manuscript.md

 ## Materials and methods

-## Plasmids and DNA substrate preparation
+### Plasmids and DNA substrate preparation

 All mutagenesis used the pET28a-ParB expression vector as a template (Taylor et al., 2015).
 The R149G mutation was introduced by site-directed mutagenesis using a QuikChange II XL kit (Agilent Technologies).
 The full length ParB gene (1-849) with the K255A + K257A or K252A + K255A + K259A substitutions was produced synthetically (Life Technologies) and subcloned into pET28a using NcoI and BamHI restriction sites (Taylor et al., 2015).
 CTD only (217-282) constructs were produced using PCR with primer overhangs incorporating 5’ PacI and 3’ XmaI restriction sites for subcloning (5’ - GCGTAAGCCCCGGGCAGAATGTTCCACGTGAAACAAAG - 3’ and 5’ - GCGTCATGTTAATTAATCATTATGATTCTCGTTCAGACAAAAG - 3’) into pET47b (Novagen) to produce a protein with an N-terminal HRV 3C protease cleavable His-tag.
 The integrity of all DNA sequences was confirmed by direct sequencing (DNA Sequencing Service, University of Dundee).

 Preparation of radiolabelled, 5’ Cy3-labelled and magnetic tweezer DNA substrates was as described (Taylor et al., 2015).
 10 bp DNA hairpins were prepared by heating a self-complementary oligonucleotide (5' - GCGTACATCATTCCCTGATGTACGC - 3') in 10 mM Na2HPO4/NaH2PO4 pH 6.5, 250 mM KCl and 5 mM EDTA to 95°C for 25 min, followed by rapid cooling in an ice bath.
 The DNA was purified by anion-exchange chromatography using a 0.25–1 M KCl gradient, and desalted over multiple NAP-10 columns (GE Healthcare Life Sciences) before concentration in a centrifugal vacuum concentrator.

-## ParB overexpression and purification
+### ParB overexpression and purification

 ParB, and the variants R149G, K255A + K257A and K252A + K255A + K259A, were overexpressed and purified as described (Taylor et al., 2015).
 CTD, and mutants thereof, were His-tagged and purified to homogeneity as follows.
 Cell pellets, produced as described (Taylor et al., 2015), were resuspended in 20 mM Tris-HCl pH 7.5, 500 mM NaCl and 1 mM BME (TNB buffer) with the addition of 10 mM imidazole, 5% (v/v) glycerol and protease inhibitor cocktail set II (Millipore), before being snap-frozen and stored at −80°C. Cells were lysed by sonication in the presence of 0.2 mg/ml lysozyme (Sigma).
 The lysate was clarified by centrifugation and loaded onto a 5 ml HisTrap HP column (GE Healthcare Life Sciences) equilibrated with TNB buffer +10 mM imidazole.
 CTD elution was achieved with a linear gradient of 10 mM to 500 mM imidazole.
 Peak fractions were assessed by SDS-PAGE and pooled accordingly.
 The tag was removed with HRV 3C protease (Thermo Scientific, Pierce) for 16 hr at 4°C during dialysis into TNB buffer +10 mM imidazole.
 The products were subsequently loaded onto a HisTrap HP column whereby the cleaved CTD was collected in the flow-through volume, followed by concentration by centrifugation in Amicon Ultra-15 3 kDa MWCO spin filters (Millipore).
 This concentrate was loaded at 1 ml/min onto a Hiload 16/600 Superdex S75 gel filtration column (GE Healthcare Life Sciences) equilibrated with 50 mM Tris-HCl pH 7.5, 1 mM EDTA, 300 mM NaCl and 1 mM DTT (storage buffer).
 Appropriate peak fractions were pooled, followed by final concentration by centrifugation as described.
 Spectrophotometric grade glycerol (Alfa Aesar) was added to 10% (v/v).
 The final protein was then snap-frozen as aliquots and stored at −80°C. ParB concentration was determined by spectrophotometry using theoretical extinction coefficients of 7450 M−1 cm−1 and 2560 M−1 cm−1 for ParB and CTD respectively.
 ParB concentrations in all assays refer to the dimeric state.
 The wild type, K255A + K257A and K252A + K255A + K259A variants of ParB behaved equivalently during purification, and run almost identically on preparative size exclusion columns (both in the context of the CTD and full length protein), suggesting that they are all dimeric.
 For structure determination by NMR, the CTD was dual isotopically (13C and 15N) labelled during overexpression in M9 media, as described previously (Williams et al., 2007), and subsequently purified as above.

-## CD spectroscopy
+### CD spectroscopy

 CD spectra were collected using a JASCO J-810 spectropolarimeter fitted with a Peltier temperature control (Jasco UK).
 50 µM protein samples were buffer exchanged into phosphate buffered saline (PBS; 8.2 mM NaH2PO4, 1.8 mM KH2PO4, 137 mM NaCl and 2.7 mM KCl (pH 7.4)) by 16 hr dialysis at 4°C using a membrane with a MWCO of 3.5 kDa.
 At 20 µM and using a 0.1 cm quartz cuvette, thermal stability data was acquired across a 190–260 nm absorbance scan (1 nm data pitch at a scanning speed of 100 nm/min) from 5°C to 90°C at 5°C increments.
 Raw data was normalised to molar ellipticity (MRE (deg.cm2.dmol−1)) using calculation of the concentration of peptide bonds and the cell path length.
 A buffer only baseline was subtracted from all datasets.
 All data for mutant variants was acquired alongside a wild type CTD control.

-## NMR
+### NMR

 NMR datasets were collected at 35°C, utilising a Varian VNMRS 600 MHz spectrometer with a cryogenic cold-probe.
 The purified protein was buffer exchanged into PBS (10 mM NaH2PO4, 1.8 mM KH2PO4, 137 mM NaCl and 2.7 mM KCl (pH 6.1)) and concentrated to 1 mM.
 1H-15N HSQC, 1H-13C HSQC, HNCACB, CBCA(CO)NH, HNCA, HN(CO)CA, HNCO, CC(CO)NH, H(CCO)NH, HCCH-TOCSY, 15N-NOESY-HSQC (150 ms mixing time), 13C-NOESY-HSQC (140 ms mixing time) and aromatic 13C-NOESY-HSQC (140 ms mixing time) experiments were collected on 13C,15N-labelled CTD.
 2D 1H-1H TOCSY and NOESY spectra were recorded on unlabelled protein.
 13C,15N-labelled and unlabelled protein were mixed in equimolar amounts to create a mixed labelled sample used to record 3D13C,15N F1-filtered, 13C,15N F3-edited 13C-NOSEY-HSQC and 15N-NOESY-HSQC experiments (Zwahlen et al., 1997).
 A hydrogen-deuterium (HD) exchange experiment was conducted by recording 1H-15N HSQC experiments at several intervals following dissolution of freeze-dried protein in D2O.
 A titration was conducted by adding a 10 bp DNA hairpin step-wise to 13C, 15N-labelled CTD and recording a 1H-15N HSQC experiment after each addition.
 The final molar ratio of protein:DNA was 1:1.25.
 All NMR data were processed using NMRPipe (Delaglio et al., 1995).
 Spectra were assigned using CcpNmr Analysis 2.4 (Vranken et al., 2005).
 Proton chemical shifts were referenced with respect to the water signal relative to DSS.

 Heteronuclear NOE experiments showed residues 214–228 to be highly flexible.
 This was supported by chemical shift analysis with TALOS+ (Shen et al., 2009) and the absence of any medium or long-range NOEs for these residues.
 Structure calculations were only conducted on residues 229–280, as the unstructured tail made unfavourable energy contributions to the calculation which distorted the selection of ensembles of low-energy structures.
 Structure calculations were conducted using ARIA 2.3 (Rieping et al., 2007).
 10 structures were calculated at each iteration except iteration 8, at which 200 structures were calculated.
 The 20 lowest energy structures from this iteration went on to be water refined.
 Spin diffusion correction was used during all iterations (Linge et al., 2004).
 Two cooling phases, each with 30,000 steps were used.
 Torsion angle restraints were calculated using TALOS+.
 Standard ARIA symmetry restraints for two monomers with C2 symmetry were included (Bardiaux et al., 2009).
 Structural rules were enabled, using the secondary structure predictions made by TALOS+.
 The HD exchange experiment showed 29 NH groups to be protected after 8 min.
 Initial structure calculations were conducted without hydrogen bond restraints.
 Hydrogen bond donors were then identified and corresponding hydrogen bond restraints included in later calculations.
 Calculations were conducted using a flat-bottom harmonic wall energy potential for the distance restraints until no consistent violations above 0.1 Å were observed.
 The final calculation was then performed using a log-harmonic potential (Nilges et al., 2008) with a softened force-field (Mareuil et al., 2015).
 Structures were validated using the Protein Structure Validation Software (PSVS) suite 1.5 (Bhattacharya et al., 2007) and CING (Doreleijers et al., 2012).
 The chemical shifts, restraints and structural co-ordinates have been deposited with the BMRB (34122) and PDB (5NOC).

-## EMSA experiments
+### EMSA experiments

 The specific and nsDNA-binding activity of ParB was analysed by TBM- and TBE-PAGE as described (Taylor et al., 2015).
 Serial dilutions of ParB, to the indicated concentrations, were incubated with 20 nM 147 bp parS or ‘scrambled’ DNA (at a ratio of 1:19 labelled to unlabelled), 50 mM HEPES-KOH pH 7.5, 100 mM KCl, 2.5 mM MgCl2, 0.1 mg/ml BSA, 1 mM DTT and 2.5% (v/v) Ficoll in a 20 µl reaction volume.
 Where indicated, different length dsDNA substrates were used equivalently.
 Samples were incubated at room temperature for 30 min followed by 5 min on ice.
 10 µl of each were loaded onto a 6% acrylamide/bis-acrylamide (29:1) gel in 90 mM Tris, 150 mM H3BO3 (final pH 7.5), supplemented with either 2.5 mM MgCl2 (TBM) or 1 mM EDTA (TBE).
 Gels were pre-run at 150 V, 4°C for 30 min in a buffer identical to their composition, and run post-loading at 150 V, 4°C for 1 hr.
 For imaging, gels were vacuum-dried, exposed to a phosphor screen and subsequently scanned by a Phosphor-Imager (Typhoon FLA 9500, GE Healthcare Life Sciences).
 Gels are representative of three biological replicate experiments.

-## Protein induced fluorescence enhancement (PIFE) assay
+### Protein induced fluorescence enhancement (PIFE) assay

 ParB DNA-binding to non-specific substrates was analysed in a solution-based assay where a change of emitted Cy3 fluorescence acted as a reporter of ParB binding (Taylor et al., 2015).
 ParB was incubated with 20 nM 147 bp 5’-Cy3-labelled DNA, 50 mM HEPES-KOH pH 7.5, 100 mM KCl, 2.5 mM MgCl2, 0.1 mg/ml BSA and 1 mM DTT.
 Samples of 120 µl were incubated at room temperature for 30 min before being transferred into a quartz cuvette for data collection.
 Cy3 fluorescence in each sample was measured by excitation at 549 nm and an emission scan between 560 and 600 nm (Cary Eclipse Fluorescence Spectrophotometer, Agilent Technologies).
 Peak maxima were calculated by the area under the curve function in GraphPad Prism software, and the increase in fluorescence calculated relative to a DNA only control.
-Where appropriate, data was fitted with a Hill equation.(1)Y=Bmax × [ParB2]hKdapph+[ParB2]h
+Where appropriate, data was fitted with a Hill equation.

+$$
+Y=\frac{B_{max} \times [ParB_{2}]^{h}}{Kd_{app}^{h}+[ParB_{2}]^{h}}
+$$

 Where Y is the measured increase in fluorescence, Bmax is the maximal increase in fluorescence, h is the Hill coefficient and Kdapp is the apparent dissociation constant.
 When comparing wild type and mutant binding isotherms, the data were well-fitted using a shared value for the Hill coefficient (i.e. there was no evidence for changes in binding cooperativity as a result of the mutations studied).
 Standard errors for the fitted parameters were calculated in GraphPad Prism using three independent repeat experiments.

-## Magnetic tweezers
+### Magnetic tweezers

-## Instrument and samples
+#### Instrument and samples

 We used a home-made magnetic tweezers setup similar in design to that described in Strick et al. (1998), Carrasco et al. (2013) and detailed in Pastrana et al. (2016).
 In brief, images of 1 μm superparamagnetic beads tethered to the surface of a glass slide by DNA constructs are acquired with a 100x oil immersion objective and a CCD camera.
 Real-time image analysis was used to determine the spatial coordinates of beads with nm accuracy in x, y and z.
 A step-by-step motor located above the sample moves a pair of magnets allowing the application of stretching forces to the bead-DNA system.
 Applied forces can be quantified from the Brownian excursions of the bead and the extension of the DNA tether.
 Unless specified otherwise, data were acquired at 120 Hz and filtered down to 3 Hz for representation and analysis.

 Fabrication of DNA substrates for MT experiments containing a single parS sequence with biotins and digoxigenins at the tails was described in Taylor et al. (2015).
 The DNA substrates were incubated with 1 μm streptavidin-coated beads (MyOne, Invitrogen) for 10 min.
 Then, the DNA-bead complex was injected in a liquid cell functionalised with anti-digoxigenin antibodies (Roche) and incubated for 10 min before applying force.
 In a first step, visual inspection allows identification and selection of tethered DNA molecules.
 Torsionally-constrained molecules and beads with more than a single DNA molecule were identified from its distinct rotation-extension curves.
 Double or multiple tethers were discarded for further analysis in this work.
 All the experiments were performed in a reaction buffer composed of 100 mM NaCl, 50 mM Tris-HCl or HEPES-KOH pH 7.5, 100 μg/ml BSA and 0.1% Tween 20 (v/v).

-## CTD-induced decondensation
+#### CTD-induced decondensation

 Once selected single torsionally-relaxed DNA molecules, 1 μM ParB2 was incubated for 2–3 min and condensation was induced by decreasing the force to 0.34 pN.
 Immediately after this, one cell-volume of reaction buffer containing 5 μM CTD and 1 μM ParB2, pre-incubated for 2–3 min, was applied at a constant flow velocity of 16 µl/min.
 In control experiments where only 1 μM ParB2 was applied, the reaction was supplemented with a volume of storage buffer equal to that used in the CTD experiments and thus maintaining the ionic conditions.

-To have a measurement of the degree of induced decondensation, we determined a condensation ratio, Cr (Figure 6D), which was calculated simply as:(2)Cr= z0-zz0
+To have a measurement of the degree of induced decondensation, we determined a condensation ratio, Cr (Figure 6D), which was calculated simply as:

+$$
+C_{r}=\frac{z_{0}-z}{z_{0}}
+$$

 where z0 is the expected extension at 0.34 pN measured before ParB injection and z is the equilibrium extension after induced-decondensation. z was determined from average extensions of 120 data points at 390 s after the cell volume was completely exchanged.
 These data were acquired at 60 Hz and filtered down to 3 Hz.

-## Force-extension curves and work calculation
+#### Force-extension curves and work calculation

 Force-extension curves were obtained by decreasing the applied force in steps from 4 pN to ~0.02 pN for a total measuring time of 13 min.
 This procedure is initially performed for bare DNA molecules.
 Then, the force is reset to 4 pN and ParB variants are flown and incubated for 2 min before starting the measurement of a new force-extension curve using the same magnet positions in absence of proteins.
 In every case, the force applied to each bead was calculated from the force-extension data of bare DNA molecules.

-The work done during condensation (ΔW) can be calculated by the difference in work between the force-extension curve in the presence of ParB variants and that of bare DNA (Equation 3), where zmax is the extension at the maximum applied force of 4 pN.
-Integrals were calculated using the trapezoidal rule using OriginLab software.(3)ΔW=∫0zmax(FParB−FDNA)dz
+The work done during condensation (ΔW) can be calculated by the difference in work between the force-extension curve in the presence of ParB variants and that of bare DNA (Equation 3), where $z_{max}$ is the extension at the maximum applied force of 4 pN.
+Integrals were calculated using the trapezoidal rule using OriginLab software.

+$$
+ΔW=\int_{0}^{z_{max}}(F_{ParB}−F_{DNA})dz
+$$

-## Native mass spectrometry
+### Native mass spectrometry

 Mass spectra were collected using a Synapt G2 HDMS T-wave ion mobility mass spectrometer (Waters) with nano-electrospray using in-house made gold-coated borosilicate capillaries.
 Protein only experiments required buffer exchange to 300 mM NH4Ac (pH 6.9) using Micro Bio-Spin P-6 Gel columns (Bio-Rad).
 In analysis of CTD-DNA interactions, mixtures of CTD and 15 bp hairpin DNA were co-incubated for 5 min at 30°C prior to buffer exchange.
 The sequence of the 15 bp DNA hairpin was 5’- GCATAGCGTACATCATTCCCTGATGTACGCTATGC-3’.
 CTD samples were loaded at 10 or 50 µM.
 The following parameters were applied to preserve non-covalent interactions (Sobott et al., 2005; Konijnenberg et al., 2013): backing pressure ca. 5 mbar (adjusted with Speedivalve), source pressure 5.8 × 10−3 mbar, trap pressure 4.4 × 10−2 mbar; capillary voltage 1.3–1.7 kV, sampling cone 20–60 V, extraction cone 1 V, trap and transfer collision energy 10–25 V and 2–5 V, trap DC bias 35–45 V, IMS wave velocity 300–750 m/s, IMS wave height 40 V, helium cell gas flow 180 ml/min, IMS gas flow 90 ml/min (IMS gas cell pressure ca. 3.1 mbar) and source temperature 30°C. The measured mass of CTD was 8096.1 ± 0.2 Da, which matches well with the calculated value of 8096.1 Da.
 Molecular weights of multiply charged proteins, DNA and complexes were calculated using the MaxEnt1 function in MassLynx (Waters).
 For the error of the mass measurements in both directions, the MaxEnt peak width at half height was divided by 2.
 Both biological (new sample preparations from a fresh stock aliquot) and technical (repeat MS measurements of the same buffer exchanged complexes) repeats were undertaken.

-## AUC
+### AUC

 Sedimentation velocity experiments were conducted in an Optima XL-A analytical ultracentrifuge using an An-60 Ti rotor (Beckman) at 20°C. 420 µl volume solutions of 250 µM ParB CTD were prepared in storage buffer with 10% (v/v) glycerol and loaded into a sedimentation velocity cell with sapphire windows and a buffer only reference channel.
 A rotor speed of 60,000 rpm was employed, with absorbance scans (A280) taken across a radial range of 5.85 to 7.25 cm at 2 min intervals to a total of 200 scans.
 Data were fitted (baseline, meniscus, frictional coefficient (f0), and time- and radial-invariant noise) to a continuous c(s) distribution model using SEDFIT version 9.4, at a 95% confidence level (Schuck, 2000; Brown and Schuck, 2006).
-The partial specific volume (v¯) of the CTD and storage buffer density and viscosity were calculated using Sednterp (Hayes et al., 1995).
+The partial specific volume ($v¯$) of the CTD and storage buffer density and viscosity were calculated using Sednterp (Hayes et al., 1995).
 Residuals are shown as a grayscale bitmap where the vertical axis lists each of the 200 scans (with scan one at the top) and the horizontal axis depicts radial position over which the data were fitted.
 Shade indicates variance between fitted and raw data.

-## In vivo fluorescence imaging
+### In vivo fluorescence imaging

 Nutrient agar (Oxoid) was used for routine selection and maintenance of B. subtilis strains.
 Supplements were added as required: chloramphenicol (5 µg/ml), erythromycin (1 µg/ml), kanamycin (2 µg/ml), spectinomycin (50 µg/ml), tetracycline (10 µg/ml), zeomycin (10 µg/ml), and ampicillin (200 µg/ml).
 Cells were grown in defined minimal medium base (Spizizen minimal salts supplemented with Fe-NH4-citrate (1 µg/ml), MgSO4 (6 mM), CaCl2 (100 µM), MnSO4 (130 µM), ZnCl2 (1 µM), thiamine (2 µM)) supplemented with casein hydrolysate (200 µg/ml) and/or various carbon sources (succinate (2.0%), glucose (2.0%)).
 Supplements were added as required: tryptophan (20 µg/ml), erythromycin (1 µg/ml), spectinomycin (50 µg/ml), IPTG (1 mM).
 Standard techniques were used for strain construction (Harwood and Cutting, 1990).
 B. subtilis competent cells were transformed using an optimised two-step starvation procedure as described (Anagnostopoulos and Spizizen, 1961; Hamoen et al., 2002).
 All plasmids and strains were verified by sequencing.

 To visualise cells, starter cultures were grown at 37°C overnight in SMM-based medium supplemented with tryptophan (20 µg/ml), casein hydrolysate (200 µg/ml), succinate (2.0%), then diluted 1:100 into fresh medium supplemented with glucose (2.0%) and with/without 1 mM IPTG (as indicated) and allowed to achieve early exponential growth (OD600 0.3–0.4).
 Cells were mounted on ~1.2% agar pads (0.25X minimal medium base) and a glass coverslip was placed on top.
 To visualise individual cells the cell membrane was stained with 0.4 µg/ml FM5-95 (Molecular Probes).
 Microscopy was performed on an inverted epifluorescence microscope (Nikon Ti) fitted with a Plan-Apochromat objective (Nikon DM 100x/1.40 Oil Ph3).
 Light was transmitted from a 300 Watt xenon arc-lamp through a liquid light guide (Sutter Instruments) and images were collected using a CoolSnap HQ2 cooled CCD camera (Photometrics).
 All filters were Modified Magnetron ET Sets from Chroma.
 Digital images were acquired of >300 cells per sample (and for two biological repeats) and analysed using METAMORPH software (version V.6.2r6).

-## ChIP-qPCR
+### ChIP-qPCR

 To determine the amount of ParB bound to the chromosome by ChIP-qPCR, starter cultures were grown overnight at 30°C in SMM-based medium supplemented with tryptophan (20 µg/ml), casein hydrolysate (200 µg/ml) and succinate (2.0%), then diluted 1:100 into fresh medium supplemented with glucose (2.0%) and 1 mM IPTG (as indicated), and allowed to grow to an A600 of 1.
 Samples were treated with sodium phosphate (final concentration 10 mM) and cross-linked with formaldehyde (final concentration 1%) for 10 min at room temperature, followed by a further incubation for 30 mins at 4°C. Cells were pelleted at 15°C and washed three times with PBS (pH 7.3).
 Cell pellets were resuspended in 500 µl of lysis buffer (50 mM NaCl, 10 mM Tris-HCl pH 8.0, 20% sucrose, 10 mM EDTA, 100 µg/ml RNase A, ¼ complete mini protease inhibitor tablet (Roche), 2000 K u/µl Ready-Lyse lysozyme (Epicentre)) and incubated at 37°C for 45 min to degrade the cell wall.
 500 µl of IP buffer (300 mM NaCl, 100 mM Tris-HCl pH 7.0, 2% Triton X-100, ¼ complete mini protease inhibitor tablet (Roche), 1 mM EDTA) was added to lyse the cells and the mixture was incubated at 37°C for a further 10 min before cooling on ice for 5 min.
 To shear DNA to an average size of ~500 to 1000 bp samples were sonicated (40 amp) four times at 4°C. The cell debris was removed by centrifugation at 15°C and the supernatant transferred to a fresh Eppendorf tube.
 To determine the relative amount of DNA immunoprecipitated compared to the total amount of DNA, 100 µl of supernatant was removed, treated with Pronase (0.5 mg/ml) for 10 min at 37°C before SDS (final concentration 0.67%) was added, and stored at 4°C.